DanielSincere/FQAuth/Deploy/Kubernetes/README.md

 ## Install

-1. Create a user in the database for FQAuth.
+1. Create a user in the database for SincereAuth.
 Ensure this user has access to the `public` schema.
-If your user doesn't have access, login to your fqauth database as your root user and grant access.
+If your user doesn't have access, login to your sincereauth database as your root user and grant access.
 For example,

-    GRANT ALL ON SCHEMA public TO fqauth;
+    GRANT ALL ON SCHEMA public TO sincereauth;

-2. Gather the other environment variables as discussed in `Sources/FQAuthServer/EnvVars.swift`, and store them in the secrets file.
-Rename 1-fqauth-secrets.sample.yml to 1-fqauth-secrets.yml.
+2. Gather the other environment variables as discussed in `Sources/SincereAuthServer/EnvVars.swift`, and store them in the secrets file.
+Rename 1-sincereauth-secrets.sample.yml to 1-sincereauth-secrets.yml.

   1. APPLE_APP_ID
   2. APPLE_SERVICES_KEY